[Article was updated on 23.3.2020]

 When I look at the task manager, then I see 25% CPU utilization and maxed out RAM capacity.
 One thread display 100% utilization, while the rest hovers around 5-25%.

-You might wonder how does this translate into rendering times.
+You might wonder how does this translates into rendering times.
 Well, In my experience a moderately difficult composition with a length of 95 minutes will take about 17 hours of rendering time considering having 5 instanced opened.

 Not fast, but not terrible for a free method.

 Sometimes one of the instances froze and I had to shut it down in task manager.
-I have not figure out yet what was the cause.
+I have not to figure out yet what was the cause.
 So watch closely if render queues have any sign of activity.

 Optimal settings and workflow for fast after effects render

 Since we exhausted the most direct ways to render faster with After Effect, now is the time to explore more esoteric ways to make rendering as fast as possible before you even start to render.